ryanboyd/CSVtoTXTscripts/README.md

 This script does the same as the one above it, but puts all .txt files into subfolders with a maximum number of files in any given folder set to 20,000.
 Use this for extremely large datasets so that you don't get folder bloat.

+#### Python 3.x Scripts
+Both of the scripts above have python 3.x versions (noted with - py3 in the filenames).
+The python 3.x versions are recommended, as they are much better at handling text encodings.

 ### R Scripts